jameelbrannon/er_models/README.md

-repo contains folders which contain tickers for differecnt sectors.
+repo contains folders which contain tickers for different sectors.

 if a ticker isn't seen, it's because I haven't uploaded a model for it yet.